sundeepbassi/The-Wellbeing-Retreat/README.md

 There will be a lesson on how to do one of the techniques.
 There be an image to compliment that technique.
 There will be a video on how to do the technique.

  **Sign up Section**
+The sign up section will have the following.
+First Name and an input box
+Surname and and input box
+Email and and input box
+A textarea for a user to submit a question or leave information.
+A submit button
  **The Footer Section**
+The footer will include icons for Twitter, facebook and instagram.
+There will be copyright information at the bottom.
+Again I do not want to put the footer in different coloured area as I feel this may distract from the overall theme of the site.
  **Features Left to Implement**
 I am thinking it would be good to have a section for teachers in the future.
 There could also be a place to list a timetable of classes.
 I think with covid it has high lighted the importance of social distancing and conducting classes over the web through zomm could be a good idea.

  **Testing**

  **Validator Testing**